itsgeorgema/spotify-mood-player/README.md

    - Set the `VITE_BACKEND_API_URL` environment variable in your deployed frontend
    - Set the `SPOTIPY_REDIRECT_URI` env variable in your local backend .env
    - Update the redirect URI in your Spotify Developer Dashboard

+## Development Notes

+- The backend uses Gunicorn with Gevent workers for async processing
+- Database connections are automatically retried on startup
+- Track analysis is parallelized for better performance
+- Memory usage is optimized through batch processing
+- API rate limits are respected with built-in delays

 ## Challenges Overcome